 You can also find your certificate in WBENCLink.
 Corporate and government clients will often request this before allowing you access to their supplier diversity programs or contracts.
 Many corporations also have their own internal database of diverse suppliers (women-owned, minority-owned, LGBT-owned, veteran-owned, or disability-owned).
 Take a look to see if your target corporation has their own database and upload your certificate.

-Keep an eye out for WBEC-East events called Business Connections Day, Meet & Greet or Food for Thought, as these will give you direct face-time to pitch to corporate and government representatives, as well as other women-owned businesses.
+Keep an eye out for WBEC-East events called Business Connections Day, Doing Business With, Meet & Greet or Food for Thought, as these will give you opportunities to meet and learn from corporate and government representatives, as well as other women-owned businesses.

 Do you have an office somewhere else in the country or are you interested in expanding to other states?
-Reach out to any of the 14 regions to be added to their email list.
+If you’re just looking for WBEC-East events to network, you’re missing out.
+Among our network are 14 different regions, with over 16,000 WBEs and 325 corporate supplier diversity members representing major corporations.
+Check out the full calendar of events for all regions, and sign up to receive event emails from the other regions.
+Take advantage of virtual programs- you never know what corporate may be active in another region.
+Your WBE is valid in all 14 regions!
 Simply let them know that you are certified in WBEC-East and are interested in getting involved with their local region as well.

 5. Check Out the Directory

 In WBENCLink, you have access to the directory of corporate and government members (Search- Members) as well as other certified WBEs (Search- Vendors).
 You can search by name, location, or keyword.
 But remember, the best way to build a business relationship is with a handshake, so come out to those events (see above).